 By all means, try not to wander alone at night in the city.
 Because while it's still moderately safe to do so, you never know which kinds of deviants are lurking in the dark corners.
 And their easiest targets are often those strolling the city all alone.
 Always keep your bag close to you.
 Pickpockets target the bags the most as they know that's where usually the wallet and other precious items are stored.
 Keep aware of your surroundings, particularly in tourist-heavy places because thieves are most likely looking for their next victims here.

 Amsterdam is generally a safe place.
 At the very least, it's a lot safer than other capital cities in Europe, so that's saying something.
-However, it still pays to keep aware of your surroundings and avoid dangerous areas as much as you can.
+However, it still pays to keep aware of the Amsterdam crime rate.

 To really avoid ending up in the more dangerous parts of the city, go for a luxurious Amsterdam apartment for your new home here.
 These beauties are generally located in the nicer and safer parts of town.